 Editor’s note: This is the second in a two-part series.

 Last time, we talked about the various types of garage doors found in older homes.
-This time, we’ll look at the modern standard for garage doors, along with some tips on choosing the right style for your home’s architecture.
+This time, we’ll look at the modern standard for garage doors, along with some tips on choosing the right style for your home’s architecture and highly recommended garage door repair.

-Today’s most popular door type by far is the sectional overhead door, which comprises four or five horizontally hinged sections that roll up into the garage ceiling on a curving track.
+Today’s most popular Calgary garage doors type by far is the sectional overhead door, which comprises four or five horizontally hinged sections that roll up into the garage ceiling on a curving track.
 There’s little doubt that this is the most easily operated garage door design since the Victorian biparting door — a fact that explains its wide use as a replacement for older types.

 First, a quick rundown on sizes: Single-bay doors are typically 8 or 9 feet wide by 7 feet high, while double-bay doors are typically 16 feet wide (occasionally 18) by 7 feet high.
 Double-bay doors are mainly found on broadly proportioned home styles such as California Ranchers.

-As for choosing a door design to suit you home’s architecture: Although the current fashion in sectional doors is for very showy and elaborate designs with raised or recessed panels, ornate windows and the like, these aren’t necessarily the best choice for your home.
+As for choosing a door design to suit you home’s architecture: Although the current fashion in sectional doors is for very showy and elaborate designs with raised or recessed panels, ornate windows and the like, these aren’t necessarily the best choice for your home, though you can learn this here now if you keep reading.
 Ranch-style houses, for example, typically look best with very simple and unrelieved doors, and anything more ornamental can look overwrought, drawing attention away from the front entrance.
+If your garage doors need to be fixed, get a garage door repair raleigh services to ensure that your home is safe.

 Read Part 1:A brief history of the garage door